-The balance sheet amount and fair value of each category of financial instruments, and the difference between them as of March 31, 2022 are shown in the table below.
-Stocks and others without a quoted market price are not included in the table below.
-(Please refer to (Note 2))
+The balance sheet amount and fair value of each category of financial instruments, and the difference between them as of March 31, 2023 are shown in the table below.
+Stocks and others without a quoted market price are not included in the table below (see Note 2 below).